saucelabs/sauce-docs/docs/orchestrate/faq.md

 Yes, Sauce Orchestrate provides several debugging and troubleshooting features to help users identify and resolve issues with their tests.

+## Can everyone use Sauce Orchestrate?

+No, Sauce Orchestrate is a paid add-on that is available to all customers.
+Please reach out to help@saucelabs.com for further assistance or request a demo!

 ## Can I Customize the Testing Environment When Using Sauce Orchestrate?

 Yes, Sauce Orchestrate provides a high degree of customization options to its users.
 The tool allows users to configure the testing environment based on their specific requirements, including browser versions, operating systems, and device types.
 Users can also specify the testing framework and programming language they prefer to use for their test automation.